 That’s one of the cornerstone practices of what I call the Portable Writer’s Studio journal process.
 Spending just a few minutes a day to observe and write down the everyday language that you hear all around you.

-And if you want to get really excellent at this, we cover it in much more depth in Week One of the Remarkable Writing Workshop, which starts up again on January 9.
+And if you want to get really excellent at this, we cover it in much more depth in Week One of the Remarkable Writing Workshop, which we’ll be running again this autumn.